-Joyful and bright and located smack in the middle of the Heights, Kin Dee is Lukkaew Srasrisuwan and Miranda Loetkhamfu's love letter to regional Thai cuisine.
-They have both spicier Northern- and sweeter Southern-style curry, khao soi with deep-fried noodles, and pad Thai packed in an omelet, the way it's done back at home.
+Joyful, bright, and located smack in the middle of the Heights, Kin Dee is Lukkaew Srasrisuwan and Miranda Loetkhamfu's love letter to regional Thai cuisine.
+They have both spicier Northern- and sweeter Southern-style curry, khao soi with deep-fried noodles, and pad Thai packed in an omelet, the way it's done back home.
 Kin Dee is a great place to step away from Americanized chicken pad Thai and ease into the pure variety of this exciting cuisine.

 Also half-market and half-dining room by the Norhill area, Street Food is homey and often bustling.
 Squeeze into a two-top to share any number of authentic Northeastern Thai and Lao dishes like kor moo yang—pork neck with chili sauce—and yum nam khao tod—pork sausage and fried rice balls in chili dressing.
 There are five kinds of papaya salad, because you might want it Thai style, or Lao style, or with sour mustard, or maybe with noodles and pork.
 The attention to detail and authenticity is a hallmark of this fantastic haunt.

-Take my word for it: This is the real deal.
-Benchawan Painter and husband, Graham, opened Street to Kitchen last summer, doing delivery and takeout during the height of the Covid-19 pandemic (they did insanely good fried chicken early on).
+Take my word for it: this is the real deal.
+Benchawan Painter and husband, Graham, opened Street to Kitchen during the summer of 2020, doing delivery and takeout through the height of the COVID-19 pandemic (they did insanely good fried chicken early on).
 They've since opened their small, East End BYOB dining room in a former taqueria, and you'll want to go to get the freshest of the fresh.
 The larb is a must, combining flavorful pork with big chili heat.
-Weekend specials include a seriously delicious Denver steak with veggies and chilies.
-Painter makes everything from the curries to fish sauce.
+Painter makes everything from the curries to the fish sauce.
 The smells are addictive.
 The tastes are terrific.
 Painter is a star in the making.